jrheard/blog/_drafts/hypothesis-and-pexpect.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 I hand-wrote around twenty assertions like those and called it a day.
-It was very satisfying to run the resulting tests, and I felt great about all the time I was saving by not having to laboriously verify students' programs by hand.
+It was very satisfying to run the resulting tests, and I felt great about all the time they would save.

 A week later, though, I stumbled across Hypothesis and realized that my tests had a lot of room for improvement.